-A savory one-dish stew with cannellini beans, leafy greens, chicken sausage and premium roasted garlic sauce, all topped with cheesy bread crumbs.
+A savory one-dish stew with cannellini beans, leafy greens, chicken sausage and tomato sauce, all topped with cheesy bread crumbs.
 Yum!

-This post has been sponsored by Barilla America, Inc. All thought and opinions are my own.
+This post was sponsored by Barilla America, Inc. All thought and opinions are my own.

 Pulling dinner for the family out of a hat (or your pantry in this case) ranks as one of the most satisfying tricks ever.

-This hearty Italian-style chicken sausage stew, made with Barilla® Premium Roasted Garlic Sauce, is a perfect recipe to make when you crave something that tastes homemade, but don’t have hours to cook.
+This hearty Italian-style chicken sausage stew is a perfect recipe to make when you crave something that tastes homemade, but don’t have hours to cook.

 It all comes together in 30 minutes or less.
 We’re talking about 10 minutes of hands-on prep, followed by a 15-20 minute stovetop-simmer.